Sheffield United are warned ex-Sheffield Wednesday and Newcastle boss will be a huge threat

-Sheffield United are told Sheffield Wednesday and Newcastle boss will be a big threat
+Sheffield United are told former Sheffield Wednesday and Newcastle United boss will be a big threat for West Brom

 Steve Bruce’s presence makes this week’s game against West Bromwich Albion a much tougher assignment for Sheffield United, Paul Heckingbottom has warned.